filecoin-project/filecoin-docs/smart-contracts/advanced/aggregated-deal-making.md

 The proof consists of two elements:

 1. An inclusion proof of a sub-tree, which contains the size and position of the sub-piece data in the larger aggregated data piece, corresponding to the tree of the aggregator's committed larger aggregated data piece.
-1. An inclusion proof of the double leaf data segment descriptor, which describes the sub-piece data within the larger [data segment index]([https://github.com/filecoin-project/go-data-segment](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md#data-segment-index)), which is contained at the end of a deal, describing all the data segments contained within that deal.
+1. An inclusion proof of the double leaf data segment descriptor, which describes the sub-piece data within the larger [data segment index](https://github.com/filecoin-project/go-data-segment), which is contained at the end of a deal, describing all the data segments contained within that deal.

-Read more about the technical details of PoDSI [here](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md#proof-of-data-segment-inclusion).

 ### Requesting for aggregation off-chain